odesai840/CryptRaider/README.txt

 a custom map with custom lighting and mutiple C++ components combined with Unreal's Blueprint Visual Scripting.
 Gameplay consists of a small dungeon with a few puzzles hidden inside.

+Controls: WASD for movement, Left Mouse Click to grab objects